 Support the Planetarum

 The Wayne State Planetarium has a mission of public outreach for the promotion of the sciences and more particularly modern astronomy.
-We are proud to offer weekly Public Planetarium shows, Science Under the Dome monthly lectures, and many shows for K-12 groups at low cost to students.
+We are proud to offer weekly public planetarium shows, Science Under the Dome monthly lectures, and many shows for K-12 groups at low cost to students.
 However, the planetarium needs support for maintenance, acquisition of new equipment, and for the development of new shows.
-Therefore, we would greatly appreciate your support!

 Please consider making a donation to the planetarium.
 Any amount you can donate will help us continue our weekly presentations and the expansion of our outreach programs.